Loretta is an entrepreneur, growing a new startup business, so she went in search of expert insight about successful social media marketing.

 So, basically, you don't have to stop at just posting content and products on your page and hoping for customers to find them.
 Expand your reach.

-Implement number 1 and 2 of these tips by finding an influencer, a brand ambassador, or a power user whose audience and followers are the clients you seek.
+Implement both of these tips by finding an influencer, a brand ambassador, or a power user whose audience and followers are the clients you seek.
 If your product is diapers, of course, you should seek out mommy and baby focused influencers.
 Again, expand your reach!

 Also, target your ads directly to your potential clients by choosing options that point towards your target demographic while setting up your ad.